ronamit/zsh_stuff/ZSH_SETUP_GUIDE.md

 | `y` in copy mode | Copy selection and send to clipboard (`wl-copy` or `xclip`) |
 | `Enter` in copy mode | Copy selection and send to clipboard (`wl-copy` or `xclip`) |

-Additional defaults: mouse mode on, history increased, window/pane numbering starts at `1`, status bar at top.
+Additional defaults: mouse mode on, history increased, window/pane numbering starts at `1`, status bar at top, truecolor enabled (`RGB`), OSC 8 hyperlinks enabled, and passthrough allowed for compatible terminals/apps.

 ## Where to Customize